danieljbae/CS-4502-Project/README.md

 * **Goal:** Identify patterns in restaurant review text that can facilitate improvements in food, service, and review quality.

 * **Identify review text patterns for different categories of restaurants:**
-    - What are frequent features found in 1-star and 5-star text reviews for different categories of restaurants?
+    - What are frequent features found in 1-star and 5-star restaurant text reviews?
         - What are frequently used words?
         - How does review length vary?
     - Are there nuanced text review patterns among major cities in the US?